 Not only do they cover a wide range of topics in a concise manner (think/like ), they also give you patterns, case studies, and key takeaways about newer companies on the rise like Weworks.

 Robinhood Snacks will also give you an analysis of companies and the upside and downside of certain investments.

-Finimize is a daily newsletter that lives up to its promise of giving you “Today's top financial news in 3 minutes.
+Finimize is a free daily personal finance newsletter that lives up to its promise of giving you “Today's top financial news in 3 minutes.
 For free.”

 Practical strategies for ETFs and understanding investing.

 Finimize offers a free daily newsletter that allows you to concentrate on sections of interest, such as analysis on markets, cryptocurrencies and community reviews on investment providers.

 For a quick read with information-packed yet concise content, Finimize will keep you up to date on investment strategies, retirement, in daily digests and packs and guides.

 Finimize provides a community where they can share their thoughts and recommendations on financial tools, tips, and strategies.